 Grandstand 21 Seating Chart Montreal Grand Prix

-Below is the seating chart for Grandstand 21 at the Montreal Grand prix.
+Below is the seating chart for Grandstand 21 at the Montreal Grand prix, which was updated for this year’s race as they added a new section (section 6):

-As the seating chart shows the grandstand is made up for four different sections numbered 7, 8, 9 and 10.
+As the seating chart shows the grandstand is made up of five different sections numbered 6, 7, 8, 9 and 10.
 These sections are all different sizes with a different number of rows.

 The seat numbers increase as you move to the right of the stand (as you look at it from the circuit).
 The numbers start from 1 at the beginning of each section.